Averianov/cidispatcher/README.md

 # CI Dispatcher

-CI_Dispatcher is tasks dispatcher for monolite projects.
+CI_Dispatcher is tasks dispatcher for monolithic projects.

 Goal - to ensure that in a monolithic project all processes are managed so that no goroutine loses control or gets stuck in a process.